 Is marketing the new sales?
 Yes, and no.

 Consumers are continuously researching throughout the decision-making process.
 During this time, marketing has to keep them engaged with impactful content and messaging that maintains interest in the product.
 Meanwhile, sales needs to be the human presence in all of this.
 They need to educate, offer insights, and build the relationships that take their prospects over the finish line.
-How effectively they can do this is largely up to research and data offered by marketing, based on how their content is being engaged with.
+How effectively they can do this depends largely upon the data offered by marketing, into how their content is engaged with.

-Both functions have evolved to match the shift in the buyer journey, which has brought sales and marketing closer than ever before, but research suggests that there’s still a long way to go to align the two teams.
+Both functions have evolved to match the shift in the buyer journey.
+As a result, sales and marketing are closer than ever before.
+However, research suggests that there’s still a long way to go to align the two teams.